SAS soldiers go on trial by court martial over deaths of three reservists

 Temperatures reached 26.3C from midday on the day of the march and had risen to 28.3C by 4pm.

-The Web Bulb temperature, which takes factors such as wind and humidity into account, was 31.2C, the court heard.
+The Wet Bulb temperature, which takes factors such as wind and humidity into account, was 31.2C, the court heard.

 “One of the fundamental duties of the defendants in relation to heat illness was to be aware of the climatic conditions,” Mr Mably said.